Environmental Quality Control

 3) Air Quality Monitoring Station (AQMS)

-is a surveillance system that monitors air quality in the surrounding communities of the AMATA City Chonburi Industrial Estate through continuous Air Quality Monitoring Stations (AQMS).
-There are four AQMS stations located around AMATA City Chonburi Industrial Estate area, covering community areas of U Ta Pao Temple, Mab Sam Kleow Temple, Panthong Sapachanupatham School, and Om Kaew Temple.
-Also, there are two AQMS stations in the surrounding area of AMATA City Rayong Industrial Estate, covering community areas of Mapyangphon Health Promoting Hospital and Pananikom Temple.
+The Company has established an ambient air quality monitoring system through Continuous Air Quality Monitoring Stations (AQMS) located in communities surrounding AMATA City Chonburi Industrial Estate, consisting of four (4) stations at U Ta Pao Temple, Mab Sam Kleow Temple, Phanthong Sappachanupatham School, and Om Kaew Temple; and in areas surrounding AMATA City Rayong Industrial Estate, consisting of two (2) stations at Mab Yang Phon Subdistrict Health Promoting Hospital and Wat Phana Nikhom Temple.
 The AQMS measures various air pollutants, including total suspended particulates (TSP), particulate matter up to 10 microns (PM10), particulate matter up to 2.5 microns (PM 2.5), sulfur dioxide (SO2), and nitrogen dioxide (NO2), as well as wind speed and direction.
 These measurements help analyze the trend of pollution spreading and identify the sources of air pollution.
 Moreover, the AQMS continuously monitors rainfall and temperature to accurately predict precipitation and assess the local climate for environmental management planning.

 4) The monitoring and control system for air quality emitted from factory smokestacks